The cost of living in Singapore is comparable to some of the most expensive cities around the world.

 I was unable to come up with a figure for this because everyone I spoke to is just so different in their personal grooming habits.

-For me, I use Hada Labo Face Wash ($10.80) and share Head & Shoulders shampoo ($13) with my husband.
-I sometimes use a moisturizer.
-I have hair treatment once a year, facial once a year and use mask once a week.
-I don’t wear makeup to work unless I have a client meeting.
-I don’t wear accessories except my wedding ring.
+For me, I use Hada Labo Face Wash ($10.80) and share Head & Shoulders shampoo ($13).
+I have hair treatment once a year and use mask twice a week.
+I don’t wear much accessories.

 However, others may be different.
 I know of people who also do manicure and pedicure quarterly.
-They may do facial monthly.
-They may buy new clothes monthly.
+They may buy new clothes every month.

 2) Fitness i.e. Yoga class, dance class, gym membership, sports

 I personally choose to spend more on exercise because I feel it gives me more discipline and has many long term benefits.
 I have a gym membership and am also learning martial arts.